|Cover of a probate file (Queensland)|

 In other words, there are six main series whose indexes you may need to search - plus minor series such as Supreme Court (Southern District) orders to administer (inventories).
 For more suggestions, see my book Tips for Queensland Research.

 Tip 7: If you don't find it, repeat the search.
 Make a note of searches with negative results, and try again later.
 Examples: If you used the old version of the index to Queensland wills up to 1900, you would not have found these entries.
-The new version corrected these indexing errors:
+The new version corrected hundreds of indexing errors including these: